insected/bobbae_gcp-wiki/Terraform.md

 Terraform's infrastructure-as-code (IAC) approach supports [DevOps](https://cloud.google.com/devops) best practices for change management, letting you manage Terraform configuration files in source control to maintain an ideal provisioning state for testing and production environments.

+### Immutable infrastructure

+The benefits of an [immutable infrastructure](https://www.digitalocean.com/community/tutorials/what-is-immutable-infrastructure) include more consistency and reliability in your infrastructure and a simpler, more predictable deployment process.

 ### HCL

 https://www.terraform.io/docs/language/index.html